-This Compensation Discussion and Analysis ("CD&A") explains our compensation philosophy, policies and decisions for 2019 for the following executives, whom we refer to in this CD&A and in the related tables as our named executive officers ("NEOs"):
+This Compensation Discussion and Analysis ("CD&A") explains our compensation philosophy, policies and decisions for 2020 for the following executives, whom we refer to in this CD&A and in the related tables as our named executive officers ("NEOs"):

-- Kenneth T. Mills, our President and CEO; - Vit Vasista, our Senior Vice President, Chief Financial Officer; - Steve Pakola, M.D., our Senior Vice President, Chief Medical Officer, who joined us in April 2019; - Olivier Danos, Ph.D., our Senior Vice President, Chief Scientific Officer; and - Patrick J. Christmas, our Senior Vice President, Chief Legal Officer.
+- Kenneth T. Mills, our President and CEO; - Vit Vasista, our Senior Vice President, Chief Financial Officer; - Curran Simpson, our Senior Vice President, Chief Operations and Technology Officer; - Olivier Danos, Ph.D., our Senior Vice President, Chief Scientific Officer; and - Patrick J. Christmas, our Senior Vice President, Chief Legal Officer.

-Executive Summary of Our 2019 Achievements
+Executive Summary of Our 2020 Achievements